Piso (general under Macrianus): Piso’s revolt

 To eliminate the threat of Valens and clear the track east, Macrianus Major and his son sent Piso to Achaea to kill Valens.

 Little, however, is actually known about Piso.
 The only source of information about Piso and his mission is the unreliable Historia Augusta.
-Piso is said to be a descendant of the gens Calpurnia and to have received the title Frugi for his severe virtues.
+Piso is said to be a descendant of the Calpurnia gens/Calpurnii Pisones and to have received the title Frugi for his severe virtues.

 The details of Piso's actions at the time are also unclear.
 Ultimately, Piso journeyed only as far as Thessaly where he pronounced himself emperor assuming the name "Thessalicus," most likely a confused reference to Valens Thessalonicus.
 Later that same year Piso's short revolt was ended when he was killed by Valen's troopers.

 Valens actions during this same period are also unclear.
 Sometime during 261 as Piso was on his way to kill him, Valens also claimed the Roman throne.
 It is not clear if this was done to enhance his standing as he confronted the threat from the east or if the title and position was imposed on him by his soldiers.
 Regardless, Valens' soldiers sought out and killed the usurper Piso and later assassinated him for reasons unknown.